GreenAI-Uppa/AIPowerMeter/docs/_sources/usage/quick_start.rst.txt

 Hardware requirements
 ---------------------

-**CPU** power measure is done with RAPL
+**CPU** power measure is done with RAPL.
 Support is ensured on intel processor since Sandy Bridge architecture.
 To see if your processor is compatible, first check that the CPU is a GenuineIntel:

 .. code-block:: console